Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses: Assessment of the Compatibility with Emission Models

 \subsection{Spectral Shape}

-In the upper panel in Figure \ref{fig:max_dis} we plot the values of $\alpha_{\rm max}$ and the corresponding value of $E_{\rm p}$, one data point from every pulse.
-Comparing with the limiting lines for SCS and NDP, we find that 67\% (79/103) of all the pulses have at least one data point above the SCS line and 21\% (22/103) of all the pulses have a data point above the NDP line.
+In the upper panel of Figure \ref{fig:max_dis} we plot the values of $\alpha_{\rm max}$ and the corresponding value of $E_{\rm p}$, with one data point from every pulse.
+Comparing with the limiting lines for SCS and the NDP, we find that 67\% (79/103) of all the pulses have at least one data point above the SCS line and 21\% (22/103) of all the pulses have a data point above the NDP line.

-The number of pulses that are above the NDP and SCS lines for the sequence of pulses, instead, is shown in the lower panel of Figure \ref{fig:max_dis}, together with the corresponding fractions.
+The number of pulses that are above the NDP and SCS lines for the sequence of pulses is shown in the lower panel of Figure \ref{fig:max_dis}, together with the corresponding fractions.
 The first two pulses in a burst have a larger fraction above the SCS line.
 There is a clear decrease in later pulses.
 There are, however, a couple of bursts in which the hardest spectrum occurs at late times.
 This fact is reflected in the large fraction for $P_5$ in Figure \ref{fig:max_dis}.
-Examples of these bursts is GRB121225 and GRB140810, where the largest $\alpha$ occurs at around 50s after the trigger.
+Examples of these bursts are GRB 121225 and GRB 140810, where the largest $\alpha$ occurs at around 50s after the trigger.